restapi404/wall-avoider-web-game/README.md

 # Wall-Avoider web-game

-voider Game – A fun browser-based arcade game built with HTML, CSS, and JavaScript.
-Dodge red walls by moving left or right with arrow keys, press Space to start, and try to survive as long as possible.
+**Avoider Game** – A fun browser-based arcade game built with HTML, CSS, and JavaScript.
+Dodge red walls by moving left or right with arrow keys, press **Space** to start, and try to survive as long as possible.
 The game speeds up over time and saves your top score locally.

 ## Gameplay
 - Press **Space** to start.